 Many people would argue that wood is an excellent boat-building material.
 And they’d be right.

-Having said that wood is subject to rot and may not last as long as aluminium or fiberglass.
+Having said that wood is subject to rot and may not last as long as aluminum or fiberglass.

 There are various types of wood that are suitable for a Jon boat deck.